-The inimitable K. Brian Neel has been amazing audiences around the globe for twenty years.
+The inimitable K. Brian Neel has been amazing audiences around the globe for over twenty years.
 From his dynamic, highly physical performance style to his award-winning directing and published writing, Brian is sure to captivate and inspire.

 Brian has a B.A. in Psychology from the University of Washington with a minor in Theater Arts from the University of New Mexico.
 These days, Brian lives the dream as a professional theater artist -- performing, writing, directing, and teaching.

 For nine years Brian directed and performed with KINGS' ELEPHANT THEATRE, America's premiere experimental improvisational ensemble.
 He became Artistic Foreman of the SEATTLE MIME THEATRE -- an internationally renowned touring company stretching the possibilities of mime.
 Currently he is an ensemble member of MAGIC CIRCLE MIME, regarded as one of today's premier family attractions, uniting the concert orchestra with visual theater.